laerciovitorino/react-course/README.md

 * Then, check which version of npm you have installed.
 To do that, just type in **npm -v**.
 As the same with *node -v*, a version number should appears on the screen.

 ## Hello React Project
+This project is divided into two parts: the first one, **Initial Version**, will guide you on how to build a React App without almost any automation; the second one, **Enhanced Version**, will show you how to automate some parts in the development process using some third-party tools and libraries in order to ease the way you develop React applications

 Before we get started, we need first to do some configuration in order to generate our *package.json* file.
 This file will keep all the information about license, author, description etc, and about the dependencies(libraries, modules etc) used to work on the project and to ease the development process.

 * First off, create a directory with the name HelloReact: mkdir HelloReact (*via cli*)